moraalees/Proyecto-DIGI-BOT/README.md

 # Contributing

 HistoriasInteractivas is not finished, as the program is still under development.
-For this reason, to learn more about the future of HistoriasInteractivas, I recommend taking a look at the `CONTRIBUTING.md` file, which contains several ideas about the future of this project.
+For this reason, to learn more about the future of HistoriasInteractivas, I recommend taking a look at the `CONTRIBUTING.md` file [here](CONTRIBUTING.md), which contains several ideas about the future of this project.
 Community contributions and feedback are welcome as the project evolves.